BSc (Hons) Computer Networks and Security

 - Award: BSc (Hons)

-Any subjects are acceptable at Level 3.
-You should also have five GCSEs at grade C or above or grade 4 to 9 (or equivalent) including English and Mathematics.
+You should also have five GCSEs at grade C or above or grade 4 to 9 (or equivalent) including Mathematics, English and technology/computing subjects.

 If you don’t meet the standard entry requirements, but have non-traditional qualifications and/or relevant experience, we’ll be happy to consider your application.
 You’ll need to achieve a minimum mark in a diagnostic mathematics test and attend an interview.